 Which Flavor Should You Choose?

 When the question comes, which Linux distro is best as an alternative to Windows OS.
 It’s Linux Mint.
 Linux distros can adopt different flavored Linux desktop environment, and that’s the beauty of Linux.
-As to follow of that, Linux Mint also comes with total three flavored – Cinnamon, MATE, and Xfce.
+As to follow of that, Linux Mint also comes with total of three flavored – Cinnamon, MATE, and Xfce.

 Resource Link: Best Linux Desktop Environment: 15 Reviewed and Compared